demichka/chores-money/README.md

 15. Log in as a child (from step 5)
 16. Repeat steps 6-14.
 17. Open menu, click on Add transaction, fill form and click on Create transaction.
 This feature is added to give an opportunity to keep balance up-to-date.
 Only decrement transactions available.
 Only child has access to create transactions.
-18. Open Balance page and check incoming transactions (from parent) and outgoing transactions (created by child) 19.Open menu, click on profile - you can change your profile info, but you can't duplicate email address or phone number.
+18. Open Balance page and check incoming transactions (from parent) and outgoing transactions (created by child).
+19. Open menu, click on profile - you can change your profile info, but you can't duplicate email address or phone number.
-20.Create donation transaction by a child, log in as a Parent (it is possible to do simultaneously in alternative browser (ex.
-Chrome and Opera or Firefox).
+20. Create donation transaction by a child, log in as a Parent (it is possible to do simultaneously in alternative browser (ex.
+Chrome and Opera or Firefox.
-21.As a parent click on shortcut TO confirm.
+21. As a parent click on shortcut To confirm.
 You can reject pending chore and delete it directly.
+22. Open menu, click on Add chore, create new chore, then open Chores, click on 'Edit' button on the chore line, chore-form opens.
+Edit desc, cost or choose another child (if you have more than 1).
+Click on Save changes button.
+Open this chore again - chore is updated.
+23. Open menu, click on Chores, choose a chore and click on 'Edit' button, click on 'Delete chore' button.
+Chore has been deleted.
+24. Open menu, click on Children.
+Click on 'Delete' (red man) button.
+Child has been deleted from your list.

 Happy testing!